-Once the decedent has passed, their estate is managed as per their wishes.
-Wills and the like are designed to distribute an estate and close it once everything has been properly bequeathed to its intended beneficiary or their respective beneficiaries.
+Once the decedent has passed, their estate is managed per their wishes.
+Wills and the like are designed to distribute an estate and close it once everything has been appropriately bequeathed to its intended beneficiary or their respective beneficiaries.

-But some estate plans can even be written to last years and decades, managing wealth for the sake of charity, or to the benefit of a disabled loved one, or to act as a long-term trust fund for a beneficiary who may be too young to manage their full inheritance wisely.
+But some estate plans can even be written to last years and decades, managing wealth for charity, to the benefit of a disabled loved one, or to act as a long-term trust fund for a beneficiary who may be too young to manage their entire inheritance wisely.

 An estate plan of your own can bring a touch of certainty to an unknown future.
-You can see to it that your loved ones may be able to make the most of what you leave behind and perhaps lay down the foundation for a growing family wealth over the course of the next few generations.
+You can see that your loved ones may be able to make the most of what you leave behind and perhaps lay down the foundation for a growing family wealth over the next few generations.

 Drafting a Will

-An estate plan should be crafted and personalized through a professional.
+An estate plan should be crafted and personalized by a professional.
 The will is usually the first piece of the estate planning puzzle and a cornerstone for most plans.
-It details what you own and whom you want to distribute it to, as well as who should oversee the distribution.
+It details what you own, whom you want to distribute it to, and who should oversee it.
 Wills can also be written to create a testamentary trust (a trust created after death) or fund the remainder of your estate into an existing living trust.

 When properly created, a will is near undisputable.
-But going your own way can also open your estate up to petty squabbles and family fights when probate comes around, and it’s time to legitimize the will in court officially.
+But going your own way can also open your estate up to petty squabbles and family fights when probate comes around, and it’s time to officially legitimize the will in court.
 By working with a professional, you ensure that your will accurately reflects your wishes, and you will have someone to approach whenever you want to amend it.

 The next crucial step is to choose an executor.
 Executors are individuals tasked with petitioning probate after your death and executing the will.
 Executors are named by the probate court, but you can generally name an executor for your will in the document itself.
 Unless there are severe objections – such as the executor themselves being incapacitated – the court will pick whoever was listed in the will.

-Another helpful estate planning step is to set up some life insurance – and ensure that the payout is properly distributed towards your loved ones and not the government.
+Another helpful estate planning step is to set up some life insurance – and ensure that the payout is distributed adequately towards your loved ones, not the government.
 By assigning direct beneficiaries to your life insurance or making a trust the beneficiary of the policy, you can minimize the tax impact of death.

 Trusts must also be actively funded, which means you must write properties and assets to the trust’s name, effectively transferring them into the possession of a trust.
 Your control over assets in a trust will be unaffected or limited based on whether the trust is revocable (more flexible) or irrevocable (permanent and removed from your person).
 There are pros and cons to either choice.

 Estate plans can be as simple or complicated as you need them to be.
 But identifying your needs is not always easy.
-Be sure to get in touch with an estate planning professional if you are interested in learning more.
+Contact an estate planning professional if you are interested in learning more.